 - The implementation of Sprout Ed25519 signature verification in zcashd differed from what was specified in §5.4.5 'JoinSplit Signature' on p.
-30. The specification has been changed to match the implementation. - · Remove "pvc" Makefile targets. - · Make the Heartwood specification the default. - · Add macros and Makefile support for building the NU4 specification.
+30. The specification has been changed to match the implementation. - · Remove "pvc" Makefile targets. - · Make the Heartwood specification the default. - · Add macros and Makefile support for building the Canopy specification.

-• Resolve conflicts in the specification of memo fields by deferring to [ZIP-302].
+· Resolve conflicts in the specification of memo fields by deferring to [ZIP-302].

-- Specify a retrospective soft fork implemented in zcashd v2.1.1-1 that limits the nTime field of a block relative to its median-time-past. - · Correct the definition of median-time-past for the first PoWMedianBlockSpan blocks in a block chain. - · Add acknowledgements to Henry de Valence, Deirdre Connolly, Chelsea Komlo, and Zancas Wilcox. - · Add an acknowledgement to Trail of Bits for their security audit. - · Change indices in the incremental Merkle tree diagram to be zero-based. - Use the term "monomorphism" for an injective homomorphism, in the context of a signature scheme with key monomorphism.
+- Specify a retrospective soft fork implemented in zcashd v2.1.1-1 that limits the nTime field of a block relative to its median-time-past. - · Correct the definition of median-time-past for the first PoWMedianBlockSpan blocks in a block chain. - Add acknowledgements to Henry de Valence, Deirdre Connolly, Chelsea Komlo, and Zancas Wilcox. - · Add an acknowledgement to Trail of Bits for their security audit. - · Change indices in the incremental Merkle tree diagram to be zero-based.

-- · No changes to Sprout or Sapling. - · Makefile updates for Heartwood.
+- · No changes to Sprout. - · Makefile updates for Heartwood.

-- · Update references to ZIPs and to the Electric Coin Company blog. - · Makefile improvements to suppress unneeded output.
+- Update references to ZIPs and to the Electric Coin Company blog. - · Makefile improvements to suppress unneeded output.